 If your parking at the tourist attraction lots of people who are just leaving as their parking ticket may still be valid you can just take it off them and put it on your own thing.

-When shopping the cheapest supermarket is Bonus, however, Kronan and Netto are also pretty well priced too. if your flight is getting in the late afternoon in the evening you will probably find that you can’t find a Bonus open, go and shop at Netto or Kronan instead you will save more money by doing that than going out for dinner and waiting the next days to go to Bonus.
+If your flight is getting in the late afternoon or in the evening you will probably find that you can’t find Bonus open, then you can go and shop at Netto or Kronan instead you will save more money by doing that than going out for dinner and waiting the next days to go to Bonus.

 Before you travel you must have to check the travel restrictions to Iceland To have an idea before you go.